trailyunkel/agentkit-model_card.md/CONTRIBUTING-TYPESCRIPT.md

 If the versions are not correct or you don't have Node.js or npm installed, download through [nvm](https://github.com/nvm-sh/nvm).

-Once you have these installed, make sure you install the project dependencies by running `npm install` from the root of the repository.
+Once you have these installed, make sure you install the project dependencies by running `npm install` from the root of the TypeScript monorepo, in other words, from the root `typescript/` folder.

 ## Adding an Action Provider